philips-forks/ml-project-template-philips/docs/VSCODE.md

-# VSCode Remote devevelpment in Docker containers
+# VSCode Remote Development in Docker Containers

 ## Attaching to a container that is running on a local machine